Gabon’s wealthy, dynastic leader thought he could resist Africa’s trend of coups. He might be wrong

 Now, according to a group of mutinous Gabonese security forces who spoke on state television early Wednesday, he is under house arrest, accused of “unpredictable, irresponsible governance.”
 The soldiers who claimed authority said people around Bongo had been arrested for “high betrayal,” embezzlement and corruption, though it was not clear whether the president himself faced those charges.

-In a minute-long video shared with The Associated Press and apparently filmed at home in the capital, Bongo confirmed his arrest and urged the world to “make noise” about it.

-“I don’t know what’s going on,” he said, seated and speaking in English.
-In the richly carpeted room, an image of former South African President Nelson Mandela sat on a bookshelf.
+“I don’t know what’s going on,” Bongo said in a brief video shared with media outlets hours after the soldiers’ predawn announcement.
+In the richly carpeted room where he sat, an image of former South African President Nelson Mandela sat on a bookshelf.

 A longtime politician and one-time funk musician, the French-educated Bongo, 64, is a member of one of Africa’s political dynasties.
 He took office in 2009 after the death of his father, who ruled oil-rich Gabon for 41 years, and continued security partnerships with France and the United States.